DylanThomasShine/bulitt_creations/README.md

 - Users of all ages.
 - Users interested in creativity and design.
-- Users with interest in collecting adn displaying works of art and creations.
+- Users with interest in collecting and displaying works of art and creations.
-- Users who would like portraits done of their own.
+- Users who would like portraits done of their own or for someone else as a gift.

 # Business Goals

-- To create a platform that enables the prospective client to find and purchase the product they like.
+- To create a platform that enables the prospective client to find and purchase the creation they like.
 - Offer a portrait or a design feature to encourage the user to interact more with the designer.
 - In order to increase people's interest, encourage users to register.
 - Offer a presentable design of the website.